Mhopkinsinc/NHL94SNESVault/README.md

     - Request New Hack
     - Request Porting a GENS hack to SNES
     - Report Existing Bug in the game
-- Fork the project and create a new branch from the issue you created
+- Interested in tweaking things?
+Start by forking the project, then branch out from the issue you've pinpointed to initiate your modifications.
     - Create a pull request for review